JereKuusela/valheim-dev/publish/README.md

 # Changelog

+- v1.19
+	- Improves the noclip compatibilityu with environment mods.

 - v1.18
 	- Adds a new parameter to the `pos` command that allows specifying the precision.
 	- Changes the format of the `pos` command from x,y,z to x,z,y (matches better World Edit Commands mod).